Sicamous restaurant gives free meals to firefighters, evacuees amid Two Mile wildfire - BC Local News

 Krahn said “30-something” sandwiches have been made for people already, and Choi said Husky House will continue to feed firefighters and evacuees until supplies run out.

-In the morning on July 22, Husky House will be serving free breakfast for firefighters and evacuees, added Krahn.
+In the morning on July 22, Husky House will be serving free breakfast for firefighters and evacuees, she added.

 Krahn said Choi is a good-hearted person who’s not doing this for recognition; he just wanted to help his community in a tough time.